joncheng-dev/ParksLookup.Solution/README.md

 - For requests of type GET in which the purpose is to return 'all results' or 'any results matching specific criteria' — as opposed to returning a single park object via `ParkId` — the parameters listed in the table are _not_ required / are optional.
 - Requests of type POST require a request body with an object literal — complete and properly formatted, with all properties except for `ParkId`.
 The database will handle assigning a `ParkId` value.
 Refer to sample below.
-- Requests of type PUT require a request body with an object literal — complete and propertly formatted, with all properties, including the `ParkId`.
+- Requests of type PUT require a request body with an object literal — complete and properly formatted, with all properties, including the `ParkId`.
 Refer to sample below.

 ##### Sample POST Query Request Body